Find a Jiffy Lube® Location

 Your Jiffy Lube®

 It’s the yellow warning light no driver wants to see.
 It can come on when you least expect it because your car seems to be running just fine.
-Let’s talk about the Check Engine Light (CEL).
+Let’s talk about the Check Engine Light (CEL, also known as the Malfunction Indicator Light or MIL).
 What triggered it?
 How long can you drive with the Check Engine Light on?

-So, what’s up?
-There’s no single answer to that question.
-Something minor may have triggered it, like a loose gas cap, or something more serious, like an engine misfire.
-But here’s the important thing: when you see it, don’t panic.
+There’s no single answer to these questions.
+Something minor, like a loose gas cap, may have triggered it, or something more serious, such as an engine misfire.
+But here’s the important thing: When you see that illuminated light, don’t panic.
 The Check Engine Light doesn’t necessarily mean you have to pull over to the side of the road and call a tow truck.

-The Check Engine Light meaning can depend on whether the light is constantly illuminated or blinking.
+The Check Engine Light meaning can vary depending on whether the light is constantly illuminated or blinking:

 Great question!
 Drivers often confuse dashboard indicator names.
-In cars manufactured from 1996 to present day, the Check Engine Light is more correctly referred to as the Malfunction Indicator Light (MIL).
-If the MIL is illuminated, take the same steps outlined above: If the light is steady, get to a mechanic as soon as you can; if the light is flashing, have it taken care of immediately.
+In cars manufactured from 1996 to today, the Check Engine Light is more correctly called the Malfunction Indicator Light (MIL).
+If the MIL is illuminated, take the same steps outlined above.

-Remember, if the MIL is flashing, you should reduce power and get to a mechanic right away.
-The blinking check engine light meaning could be an engine misfire so severe that:
+Remember, if the MIL is flashing, you should reduce power and get to a mechanic immediately.
+The blinking check engine light could be the result of an engine misfire so severe that:

-But what if the light is shining steadily and you don’t notice any change in your car’s performance?
-Your vehicle still has a problem, just not one that demands immediate attention.
+But what if the light is shining steadily, and you don’t notice any change in your car’s performance?
+Your vehicle is still experiencing an issue, just not one that demands immediate attention.
 So please don’t wait until your next scheduled tune-up to have it checked out.
-Make an appointment as soon as you can to avoid issues like:
+Make an appointment as soon as you can to avoid issues such as:

-When you bring your car to Jiffy Lube because the CEL/MIL is on, one of the first things the technician will do is use a scanner to read the DTC generated by the light.
-You’ll receive a written description of the results.
-This is when you are welcome to ask the Jiffy Lube technician any questions you may have.
+Whether your light is steady or flashing, you can count on Jiffy Lube® to check your car engine and help solve the issue.
+One of the first things the trained technician will do is use a scanner to read the DTC generated by the light.
+Following diagnosis, you'll receive a written description of the results and have a chance to ask the technician any questions.

-Count on conversation when you come to Jiffy Lube.
-Expect to be asked about your driving habits — like whether you drive in extreme temperatures or at prolonged high speeds.
-Based on your answers, and the manufacturer recommendations for your specific vehicle, the Jiffy Lube technician will be able to perform the services that can help keep your car, SUV, minivan, or truck out of the shop and on the road, where it belongs.
+You can also expect to be asked about your driving habits — like whether you drive in extreme temperatures or at prolonged high speeds.
+Based on your driving habits and the manufacturer’s recommendations for your specific vehicle, the trained technician can perform the services to help keep your car, SUV, minivan, or truck on the road.